Ecwid/ecwid-api-docs/includes/_extra_fields.md

 If you specified the section to display that extra field, it will be shown to customer when they view the placed order and to a merchant when they view order details in the Ecwid Control Panel.

+## Extra fields examples

+### Examples

+You can find other examples of more complex functionality on this page: [https://gist.github.com/makfruit/e410e1f0ab46656beda8df46c1666154](https://gist.github.com/makfruit/e410e1f0ab46656beda8df46c1666154)

+### Limits

+When saving information to an order, make sure your code follows these limits:

+1. Total storage
+All extra fields for order **must not exceed 8Kb of data in total**.
+If an order has over 8Kb of data saved, Ecwid will only save the data not exceeding the limit.

+2. Limit per field's attribute
+The field's value, title or other attribute must not exceed a limit of `255` characters.
+If it exceeds the limit, the field **will not be saved to order**.